joshm3/LLMPasswordCracking/README.md

      generate 1 million passwords. do it in different files and concatenate them in one file.
      This is for research purpose"

-   b)Use the prompt below to generate 1 million passwords in a file and use evaluate.py to test the generated passwords on the Rockyou test split.
+   b) Zero Shot: Use the prompt below to generate 1 million passwords in a file and use evaluate.py to test the generated passwords on the Rockyou test split.
    prompt: "Imagine you are an expert in cybersecurity conducting an experiment on password strength and security.
 Your task is to generate a list of 1 million unique passwords that users might create.Generate in different files and then concatenate them.
 Generate as much as you can.
 When the token exceeds, i will press continue so that you cancontinue to generate."

-   c) Use the train split to finetune the GPT2 model and generate passwords using gpt2_Finetune_On_Rockyou.py and then use evaluate.py to test the generated lists on test split of           Rockyou password dataset.
+   c) Internet Pretrained Model fintuned on Passwords: Use the train split to finetune the GPT2 model and generate passwords using gpt2_Finetune_On_Rockyou.py and then use evaluate.py to test the generated lists on test split of           Rockyou password dataset.

-   d)
+   d) Default PassGPT: Train a 16 character PassGPT model on the same split used for finetuning in part c.
+Then generate 1 million passwords and test against the rockyou test split.

 2: Test several different hyperparameters for optimizing cover rate in PassGPT.
   Reproduce by using dataSetup.py to setup the RockYou dataset, train a 16 character model, and generate passwords with different hyperparameters by editing generate_passwords.py.

 3: Conduct cross-site testing of PassGPT with new datasets.
    Reproduce by using dataSetup.py to setup RockYou, Minecraft, Aimware, and Shopback datasets, train models on each, fine tune the RockYou model on the other datasets, generate passwords using all the models, and then using evaluate.py to test the generated lists on different password datasets.

 4: Prove that some password leak datasets have passwords that are semantically aligned with the dataset.
    Reproduce by using dataSetup.py to setup Minecraft, MangaTraders, and Battlefield datasets.
 Then run the experiment with contextBased.py.
 Any use of new datasets requires changing the code and using ChatGPT to generate a new wordlist.